SCHOOL & YOUTH PROGRAMS

 At the core of Solana Center’s mission is education.
 We know that school funding typically prioritizes other pressing educational and social needs and environmental curriculum is often limited in low-income schools.
 Considering that environmental education can actually be more important in these underserved communities, our team continues to seek partners to provide this service throughout the region.
 View our Case Study

 Environmental protection and conservation is an important goal that the whole family can take action towards.
-Take a look at the family fun resources for young environmental stewards with more coming soon!
+Take a look at the family fun resources for young environmental stewards!

 “Thank you so much for visiting our school!
 We really enjoyed having you here.
 I was very impressed with the presentation and felt that it was one of the best we’ve had all year.
 The content was applicable to fourth grade and went with the lessons being taught in class.
 The best part was the 3D watershed model.
 This brought these abstract concepts alive and kept students engaged.
 As a teacher, I really appreciated the organization, preparation, and management of the presenter.
 She was very upbeat and kept the students’ interest.
 Thank you again!”